digit1024/LunaAI/README.md

 - **Custom endpoints** - Connect to any OpenAI-compatible API

 ### 🔧 Configuration
 Easily switch between backends in the settings or configure multiple providers for different use cases.
+See the [Configuration Guide](docs/configuration.md) for detailed setup instructions.

 ## 🛠️ Installation